barryclark/jekyll-now/_posts/2015-04-09-expired_SSL_certificate_update.md

 title: Expired SSL certificate (update)
 ---

 We have good news.
 Roland is back from Saudi Arabia.
 His new company [desertbit](http://desertbit.com/) will fly soon.
-This will bring also a new CMS for manjaro.org.
-We will soon replace our current broken webserver holding our forums, wiki and mailing list and merge to a new one.
+This will bring also a new **CMS** for manjaro.org.
+We will soon replace our current broken webserver, holding our forums, wiki, mailing list and merge to a new one.
 We also plan to provide a packaging service for packages and iso-images.

 Regarding the expired SSL certificate.
 Roland got a reminder on **Mon, 23 Mar 2015 18:14:37 +0900 (JST)** from **GlobalSign**.
 He also replied in time for extension.
 Sadly we got no response from GlobalSign back.